 What Do Tweeters Do?

 Tweeters are used to create the higher frequency sounds we can hear and feel in music.
-The upper frequency range of sound is referred to as treble; this sound cannot be produced by any other type of speaker.
+The upper-frequency range of sound is referred to as treble; this sound cannot be produced by any other type of speaker.

 Tweeters are also essential for proper sound staging and stereo separation.
 This means that they are responsible for making it sound like the music is filling the space (surround sound) and existing all around you rather than from the exact location of the speaker, which could be a corner of a room or near your feet in a car.

 Another capacity that tweeters possess is called damping.
 Damping is the ability to quickly stop moving when the sound being played through the speakers stops; either when a song ends or when the volume is turned down.
-This is an important feature for creating accurate sound.
+This is an important feature for creating accurate and high-quality sound.

 What Are Tweeters Good For?

 Tweeters are used for supplying a range of sound that speakers don’t typically produce on their own.
-They are used in conjunction with preexisting speakers to produce high frequency sounds/treble for added quality and effect.
+They are used in conjunction with preexisting speakers to produce high-frequency sounds/treble for added quality and effect.

 Are Tweeters Important?

-Let’s say your speaker could produce high frequency sounds without the use of a tweeter, you would still not be able to get the same experience as you do with a tweeter.
-The reason for this is that high frequency sounds tend to be extremely directional.
+Let’s say your speaker could produce high-frequency sounds without the use of a tweeter, you would still not be able to get the same experience as you do with a tweeter.
+The reason for this is that high-frequency sounds tend to be extremely directional.
 They follow narrow paths, giving the listener limited options for where they will get optimal sound.
 Tweeters are designed in a way that they disperse the sound optimally within a room, or vehicle, with a certain sense of direction.

 Tweeters also provide stereo imaging.
 Stereo imaging is a term used to describe how music gives a listener spatial cues of where instruments were placed during the recording process.
 When you’re listening to music on a speaker with a tweeter, you are likely to understand whether an instrument was placed on the left, right or center during the recording process.
 By reproducing a high range of audio frequencies, tweeters can create a sort of image, helping the listener’s brain decipher where the sound is coming from within a speaker.